Storer College: Charter

 Dedicated as they were, these few teachers could not begin to meet the educational needs of the freedmen in the area.
 Across the South, education of freedmen was an urgent priority within their communities.
 By 1867, some 16 teachers struggled to educate 2,500 students in the Shenandoah Valley.
 Reverend Brackett realized that he needed to train African-American teachers.

 In 1867, Reverend Brackett's school came to the notice of John Storer, a philanthropist, who like Brackett was from Maine.
-At the suggestion of Rev. Oren B. Cheney, founder and president of Bates College, a Free Will Baptist school in Maine, Storer offered a $10,000 grant to the Free Will Baptists for "a school which might eventually become a College, to be in located in one of the Southern States, at which youth could be educated without distinction of race or color", if the Freewill Baptists matched his $10,000 donation.
+At the suggestion of Oren B. Cheney, founder and president of Bates College, a Free Will Baptist school in Maine, Storer offered a $10,000 grant to the Free Will Baptists for "a school which might eventually become a College, to be in located in one of the Southern States, at which youth could be educated without distinction of race or color", if the Freewill Baptists matched his $10,000 donation.
 His heirs later added $1,000 for a library.

 The money was raised, and by March 1868 Storer received its state charter, which was approved in the Legislature by a vote of 13–6, though the phrase "without distinction of race or color" was fiercely debated.
 At the same time the institution was authorized to operate as a normal school, training teachers for the "colored schools".
 "Storer College, Normal Department" opened its doors in October of that year.
 It was sometimes referred to informally as Storer Normal School.

 According to its Trustees, in 1870:

 Brackett was principal of the school until 1896.
 He remained Storer's Treasurer and member of the Executive Committee of the Board of Trustees until his death in 1910.